apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 As mentioned before we want to use the Adult dataset for this task.
 If one wants to skip the explanation then the full script is available at the bottom of this page.

-Step 1: metadata and reading
+Step 1: Metadata and reading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all, we need to download the dataset and create a mtd-file for specifying different properties that the dataset has.